cycleworm/Upload2Cloud/README.md

 ------------------------------------------

-If you do not want to run the installer you can also execute just the [sendToSkynet.py](https://github.com/cycleworm/SiaSkynet-SendTo/blob/master/sendToSkynet.py).
-Simply download just he [sendToSkynet.py](https://github.com/cycleworm/SiaSkynet-SendTo/blob/master/sendToSkynet.py) and run it in your command line. (python 3 has to be installed)
+If you do not want to run the installer you can also execute just the [Upload2Cloud.py](https://github.com/cycleworm/Upload2Cloud/blob/master/Upload2Cloud.py).
+Simply download just he [Upload2Cloud.py](https://github.com/cycleworm/Upload2Cloud/blob/master/Upload2Cloud.py) and run it in your command line. (python 3 has to be installed)

+Following package have to be installed with pip: tkinter, pyperclip, webbrowser, siaskynet

-`python sendToSkynet.py "full path to file which you want to upload"`
+`python Upload2Cloud.py "full path to file which you want to upload"`